hyva-themes/magento2-hyva-admin/readme.md

 I desire a way to do my job (which includes building grids and forms) that doesn't feel like I have to fight the framework.
 I want to feel empowered and get work done quickly and efficiently.
 After years of bitching about Magento, I was very impressed by the work Willem Wigman has done with the Hyvä frontend theme.
-He inspired me to stop complaining and also take matters into my own hands, and finaly build the tools I desire.
+He inspired me to stop complaining and also take matters into my own hands, and finally build the tools I desire.
 Hence, Hyva_Admin.